 Flutter is becoming a rage these days.
-Developers around the world are exploring this technology that has the potential to change the world of application development.
+Developers around the world are exploring this technology that has the potential to change the world of app development.
 There are many cross-platform development frameworks in the market, but no one matches the essence of Flutter.
 In this article, we will project our future vision for the Flutter and why being a Flutter Developer would be financially rewarding.

-What skills are required to be a Flutter Developer?
+Skills Required to be a Flutter Developer

-Now comes the main question.
-What is so special about the Flutter that it could be a job with a salary of $1Mn per year.
+Now comes the main question, what is so special about Flutter that it could be a job with a salary of $1 Million per year?
 The answer is hidden in the Flutter itself, Write once, Build for anywhere.

 Now let us imagine what would happen if there was a technology using which you could write the code and tests only once, and then compile it into multiple builds for different environments.
 Instead of hiring multiple individuals, the company could get a Flutter developer on board who would be responsible to develop this cross-platform functionality.
-Since we have to write the code only once, we know exactly what to test as well.
+Since you have to write the code only once, you know exactly what to test as well.

 The Web and Desktop apps designed in Flutter are still not up to the mark but the Google team is making Flutter better with each release.
 The community-backed plugin ecosystem is a huge advantage as it provides the developers a way to add functionality to their app which is not provided by the Flutter itself.